Attacking All Tasks at Once Using Adversarial Examples in Multi-Task Learning: The Proposed Method:

-where $\mathcal{L}_i(x + \eta \cdot \beta,y_i)-\mathcal{L}_i(x,y_i)$ represents the model loss difference for task $t_i$ before and after the attack to substitute the accuracy difference, since task loss in neural networks typically serves as a reliable indicator of task accuracy (i.e., higher task loss corresponds to lower task accuracy).
+where $\mathcal{L}_i(x + \eta \cdot \beta,y_i)-\mathcal{L}_i(x,y_i)$ represents the model loss difference for task $t_i$ before and after the attack to substitute the accuracy difference, since task loss is widely used in MTL as an accuracy proxy, to indicate model quality (i.e., higher task loss corresponds to lower task accuracy) \cite{sun2019adashare,zhang2022automtl,zhang2022tree}.
+Besides, considering the loss functions for vision tasks used in our work are Cross-Entropy Loss, Mean Squared Error, or Mean Absolute Error, we simply use $\mathcal{L}_i(x,y_i)$ instead of $|\mathcal{L}_i(x,y_i)|$ in the denominator.

+The optimization problem in Eq.~\ref{equ:obj-intractable} can identify the optimal signed gradient direction vector $\beta^\ast$ that is effective on all tasks.
+However, this problem is intractable due to the high-dimensional, non-convex nature of the loss landscape across multiple tasks, where finding a global-optimal solution is computationally prohibitive~\cite{kreinovich1996approximate,horavcek2017interval}.
+Thus, we next explain a relaxed ILP formulation to solve the problem.